 Downloading and Flashing Raspbian

 Raspbian is the official OS for the Raspberry Pi.
 You can install it with NOOBS or download the image and flash it to an SD card yourself.
-Since the Raspberry Pi has fixed hardware you can flash OS images to the SD card much in the same way as you flash a ROM to an Android smartphone.
+Since the Raspberry Pi has fixed hardware, you can flash OS images to the SD card like you flash a ROM to an Android smartphone.

 For Raspberry Pi, the flashing tool of choice is Etcher.
-This is a graphical SD card writing tool that works on Mac OS, Linux and Windows and is the easiest option for most users.
-Simply download the Raspbian image from the link above, Etcher from here , install and run Etcher.
-It gives you the option of selecting the image to flash, the destination SD card and a button to start the process.
+This graphical SD card writing tool works on Mac OS, Linux and Windows and is the easiest option for most users.
+Download the Raspbian image from the link above, Etcher from here, install and run Etcher.
+It allows you to select the image to flash, the destination SD card and a button to start the process.
 Simples.

-Once the process is complete you simply insert the micro SD card into the Raspberry Pi and turn the power on.
+Once complete, insert the micro SD card into the Raspberry Pi and turn the power on.
 The Pi will then boot up into Raspbian.

 Getting Started in Raspbian

-Raspbian is based on Debian, so if you've used Ubuntu or Linux Mint then the system should be very familiar.
-If you've not used Linux before, I recommend you to read my tutorial series on getting started with Linux.
+Raspbian is based on Debian, so if you've used Ubuntu or Linux Mint, then the system should be very familiar.
+If you've not used Linux before, I recommend that you read my tutorial series on to get started with Linux.

 The default username and password for Raspbian are:

-Once you are logged in, the first things to do are to change the default username, password and run system updates.
+Once you are logged in, the first things to do are to change the default username and password and run system updates.

 sudo adduser username